{{ card.label }}

 Glossary:

-The long Morse mark, written as a dash and equal to three dot units in standard timing.
+The long Morse mark, equal to three dot units in the standard timing model.

 References: